vedmistry1332-ctrl/webdev-Project/README.md

 Basic Regex
 /^[0-9]{12}$/

-However, regex alone is not sufficient for the checksum validation, so JavaScript logic is additionally used.
+Regex alone is not sufficient for checksum validation, so additional JavaScript logic is used.

 🔢 Aadhaar Verhoeff Checksum

 The project implements the Verhoeff algorithm to check the mathematical checksum of the Aadhaar number.

-The validation process is:
+Validation process:

 12-digit Aadhaar
        ↓